ICBI-SG/campus-workshop/Workshop.md

 ### Step 1

 First deploy the chaincode.
 First, open a new shell (Git Bash or other).
+Login to the virtual machine with `vagrant ssh`.
 Next, we have to move the chaincode to the appropriate place (with the `$GOPATH`=`/go`)
 ```
 vagrant$ cp -r /home/vagrant/asset_management_02/chaincode /go/src/github.com/asset_management_with_roles